Effective Date: November 29, 2011

 (2) In the Preamble of the regulation, include language that instructs the public to submit comments to http://www.regulations.gov/.

-(3) Prepare an Action Document Summary, NHQ 117, listing the organizations that will review and concur, allowing two weeks for coordination.
+(3) Prepare an NHQ Form 117, listing the organizations that will review and concur, allowing two weeks for coordination.

-Note: At a minimum, obtain concurrences from the Office of the Chief Financial Officer, the Office of the General Counsel, the Office of Human Capital Management, the Office of International and Interagency Affairs, the Office of Procurement, the Office of Small Business Programs, the Office of the Inspector General, the Office of International and Interagency Relations, and the Office of Internal Controls and Management Systems.
+Note: At a minimum, obtain concurrences from the Office of the Chief Financial Officer, the Office of the General Counsel, the Office of Human Capital Management, the Office of International and Interagency Affairs, the Office of Procurement, the Office of Small Business Programs, the Office of the Inspector General, and the Mission Support Directorate.

-(4) Make the appropriate number of copies of the NHQ Form 117 and rule, and distribute the packages to the organizations for simultaneous concurrence.
+(4) Make the appropriate number of copies of the NHQ Form 117 and rule, and distribute the packages to the reviewing organizations for simultaneous concurrence.

 Note 2: OGC and the Executive Secretariat will coordinate corrections directly with the responsible office, and the FR Liaison Officer will forward edits from OIRA to the responsible office for corrective action.